keboola/component-powerbi/README.md

 ## Configurations

-Each extractor configurations are aimed to export `one` dataset to PowerBI platform.
-Authentication process will be handled by Keboola OAuth Broker API.
+Each extractor configuration can only exported `one` dataset to PowerBI.
+Writer will be using the data_type defined in metadata in Keboola Storage.
+If data_type is not configured for the input table, writer will automatically assign that column as `string`.

 1. Access Token - Required
     - TEMPORARY: users are required to manually fetch the access_token via the Microsoft PowerBI focus mode until the Oauth2 is setup accordingly for this component